A New Look at the Position Operator in Quantum Theory: Discussion and conclusion

 \section{Discussion and conclusion}

 In the present paper we consider a problem of constructing position operator in quantum theory.
-As noted in Sec. \ref{intropos}, this operator is needed in situations where semiclassical approximation works with a high accuracy and the example with the spherically symmetric case discussed at the end of the preceding section indicates that this operator can be useful in other problems.
+As noted in Sec. \ref{intropos}, this operator is needed in situations where semiclassical approximation works with a high accuracy.

 A standard choice of the position operator in momentum space is $i\hbar\partial/\partial{\bf p}$.
 A motivation for this choice is discussed in Sec. \ref{classical}.
 We note that this choice is not consistent since $i\hbar\partial/\partial p_j$ cannot be a physical position operator in directions where the momentum is small.
 Physicists did not pay attention to the inconsistency probably for the following reason: as explained in textbooks, transition from quantum to classical theory can be performed such that if the coordinate wave function contains a rapidly oscillating exponent $exp(iS/\hbar)$ where $S$ is the classical action then in the formal limit $\hbar\to 0$ the Schr\"{o}dinger equation becomes the Hamilton-Jacobi equation.